Walter Gladwin

-Walter H. Gladwin (October 21, 1902 – June 12, 1988) was an American politician in the Bronx in the mid-20th century.
-He was the first black person to be elected to the New York State Assembly, be appointed an assistant district attorney or be named a criminal court judge in the Bronx.
+Walter H. Gladwin (October 21, 1902 – June 12, 1988) was an American politician who served in the New York State Assembly from 1953 to 1957, as a member of the Democratic Party.
+He was the first black person to be elected to the New York State Assembly, be appointed an assistant district attorney or be named a criminal court judge in the Bronx; he also served in several other New York City government positions.

+Born in British Guiana, Gladwin moved to the Bronx as a teenager and resided there until he retired and moved to upstate New York.
+He served in a volunteer capacity with the NAACP, the Bronx Chamber of Commerce, the Boy Scouts of America, and the Urban League, and other organizations.
 A park in the neighborhood where he served was renamed in his honor in 2020.

-Professional career
+Early life

+Gladwin was born on October 21, 1902, in Berbice (spelled Verbice in some sources), British Guiana.
+He was orphaned while a teenager and moved to the Bronx to live with an uncle in 1925.
+He graduated from the City College of New York in 1936, and New York Law School in 1941, with a LL.B. degree.
+He earned money to pay for his education by working part-time jobs as a printer and elevator operator.
+Gladwin married Anna, with whom he had four children.

+Career

+Legal and civic

-Gladwin was admitted to the bar in 1942.
+Gladwin was admitted to the bar in 1942 and entered private practice at that time, maintaining an office at 391 East 149th Street in the Bronx.
 In 1943, he was named Deputy Collector of Internal Revenue for the Third District of New York, and in 1946, Assistant Corporation Counsel for the City of New York.

-In 1952, Gladwin was elected to the New York Assembly for district 7, and for district 6 in 1954 and 1956 after district lines were redrawn.
-With the support of Elias Karmon and the Jackson Democratic Club, he won all three races by wide margins, getting 64%, 76%, and 69% of the vote respectively.
-While serving in the assembly, he advocated for the U.S. Congress to withhold federal aid from states which did not comply with the Supreme Court's school desegregation order.
-In 1957, he was appointed by Mayor Robert Wagner to a judgeship in the New York Criminal Court, in which capacity he presided over the Adele Morales case.

-Gladwin was the first black person in the Bronx to serve in either the Assembly or as a criminal court judge, as well as being the first black assistant district attorney in the Bronx.
-In the early 1950s, a number of political parties in New York City nominated black candidates: Andronicus Jacobs for Manhattan Borough President by the American Labor Party, Elmer Carter for the New York State Commission Against Discrimination by the Republican Party, and James Robinson by the Liberal Party.
-The Democratic Party nominated Gladwin under pressure from Ewart Gunier's Harlem Affairs Committee to respond to these events.

-Other positions
+On April 29, 1949, he was sworn in as Assistant District Attorney, under District Attorney Samuel J. Foley, where he served as chief prosecutor for the Court of Special Sessions and Magistrate's Court in the Bronx.

-Gladwin served in many voluntary and civic positions.
-He was president of the Bronx chapter of the NAACP, director of the Bronx Chamber of commerce, and a member of the executive board of the Boy Scouts of America.
-He was also vice-chairman of the Bronx Committee of the National Conference of Christians and Jews, and was on the board of directors for the Forest Neighborhood Houses.
+Gladwin was president of the Bronx chapter of the NAACP, director of the Bronx Chamber of commerce, and a member of the executive board of the Boy Scouts of America.
+In 1948 he was elected to be vice-chairman of the Bronx Committee of the National Conference of Christians and Jews, was on the board of directors for the Forest Neighborhood Houses, and was a member of the Equity Progressive Club.
 He worked toward peaceful race relations as the head of the Bronx branch of the Urban League.